tpluscode/tpluscode.github.io/source/_posts/2019-06-24-testing-hypermedia-api.markdown

 Another, quite promising paper is [Model-Based Testing of RESTful Web Services Using UML Protocol State Machines][modelbased] by Pedro Victor Pontes Pinheiro, André Takeshi Endo, Adenilso da Silva Simão, published in 2013.
 Instead of DSL, UML diagrams are used to build the interaction paths.
 Other than that it seems that the proposed tool (I could not find the code) has some good features, including coverage.
-Also the approach does not seem suffer from the problem of hardcoding URLs, etc.
+The presented approach does not seem suffer from the problem of hardcoding URLs, etc.

 [modelbased]: https://www.semanticscholar.org/paper/Model-Based-Testing-of-RESTful-Web-Services-Using-Pinheiro-Endo/4824acc46b9454da7c81e57a9c8eea3a1795bb90